Have more questions?

 - See question one above about anonymous complaints.
 Retaliation is against policy at PCC.
-As it is stated in the Nondiscrimination and Non-harassment Policy: “No employee or student shall be fired, expelled, suspended or otherwise harassed or discriminated against because he or she has filed a complaint, internally or externally, or has objected to, or testified about a possible violation of the law.”
+As it is stated in the Nondiscrimination and Non-harassment Policy: “No employee or student shall be fired, expelled, suspended or otherwise harassed or discriminated against because they have filed a complaint, internally or externally, or have objected to, or testified about a possible violation of the law.”
 The investigator will make this clear to both the complainant (assuming it is not an anonymous complaint) and the respondent during the discussion of the complaint.

 - How do I know if what I’m experiencing may be a violation PCC’s Nondiscrimination and Non-harassment Policy?

 - On the Office of Equity and Inclusion website there are links to the written policies including definitions, tools you can use to identify what has happened and who to contact to ask questions.